germal/OpenCVB/README.md

 ![](media/38bd5de162aff996693b6f96d7b1d58e.png)

-*In the image above, the subset “\<All\>” can be selected and the complete list of algorithms will appear in the combo box on the left.
-If the subset selected was “Threshold”, only those algorithms using the OpenCV threshold API will appear in the combo box on the left.*
+*In the image above, all the algorithms using the “Edges_Sobel” class are listed in the Algorithms Combo Box.
+The Select Subset combo box contains a subset “\<All\>” that will allow access to the complete list of algorithms.*

 The ability to create subsets from the hundreds of algorithms makes it easier to study examples of an OpenCV API or OpenCVB algorithm usage.
 All the OpenCV API’s